nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <span class="main-command">add</span> <span class="compulsory-param">-x GET</span> <span class="compulsory-param">-u https://google.com</span>

 In the example above, <span class="main-command">add</span> is the command word while <span class="compulsory-param">-x</span> and <span class="compulsory-param">-u</span> are the prefixes of the <span class="compulsory-param">GET</span> and <span class="compulsory-param">https://google.com</span> parameters respectively.
-Note that the parameters allowed differ for each command and may be optional.
-For your convenience, a list of all parameters along with their prefixes and descriptions have been included in the following table:
+For your convenience, a list of all parameters along with their prefixes and descriptions have been included in the table below.
+An example usage of all the parameters are also demonstrated in the [add command](#421-add-an-api-endpoint-add).

 <a name="prefix-table"></a>